 This pumpkin chiffon pie is one of our Grandma’s famous (to us) recipes.
 Many, many years ago when Barbara was in elementary school, she sat down with Grandma and made a collection of all her recipes.
 She thinks that this is one of the first that Grandma told her.

 Grandma knew all of her recipes by heart.
 Isn’t that the way of the past generation?
 We are so thankful that our mom pushed Barbara into this project.
 She printed a collection of Grandma’s recipes and gave them to all of the grandchildren.
 What a special treat these are for us and future generations.

 Grandma’s Pumpkin Chiffon Pie recipe is absolute perfection.
-It is cooked on the stove using unflavored gelatin as a thickening agent.
+Cooked on the stove, the recipe uses unflavored gelatin as a thickening agent.
 Don’t be scared by this recipe if you aren’t familiar with separating eggs or using gelatin.
 Any novice baker can make it, and believe us, once you have this version, you will never go back to any other recipe or a store-bought pie.

 If you want to make your own pie crust, go for it.
 Pie crusts are one thing that our mom was never able to master (both our grandmas made great pie crusts), so that means we never mastered it either!

 If you prefer a graham cracker crust, this pie would be delicious in any type of pie crust!
 You could even think outside the box and make a crust with gingersnap cookies.
 The spices would pair wonderfully with the cinnamon, nutmeg, ginger and cloves in the pie.